So, you want to know how much protein you need?

-In our opinion, and as pointed out by this study the RDA for protein is too low and should be higher regardless of your body composition.
+In our opinion, and as described in this review article the RDA for protein is too low and should be higher regardless of your body composition.

 Our calculator actually starts you off at 0.54–0.82g per pound of bodyweight (1.2–1.8 g/kg), which tops out at over twice the level of the RDA.

-Another criticism of the RDA recommendation: the amount of protein you should eat is really going to be dependent on you and your goals.
-That’s why we had so many variables in our calculator above.
+Also, the amount of protein you eat will depend on your individual goals.
+That’s why we have so many variables in our protein calculator.

 The RDA’s blanket recommendation for protein intake is oversimplified.

-We’ll dive into this more with our next two sections.
+We’ll dive into this further in the subsequent sections.

 So don’t take our protein recommendation as gospel!

 Consider your results here as a starting point.
 Try one range, see how you feel, and take it up or down from there.